fmichonneau/francoismichonneau.net/_posts/2022-09-28-import-big-csv.md

 The Dataset API is very flexible.
-It can read multiple file formats, you can point to a folder with multiple files and create a dataset from them, it can read datasets from multiple sources (even combining remote and local sources).
+It can read multiple file formats, you can point to a folder with multiple files and create a dataset from them, and it can read datasets from multiple sources (even combining remote and local sources).
 This API can also be used to read single files that are too large to fit in memory.
 This works because the files are not actually loaded in memory.
 The functions scan the content so they know where to look for the data and what the schema is (the data types and names of each column).
-When you query the data, there is a little overhead because the query engine needs to first read the data before it can operate on it.
+When you query the data, there is some overhead because the query engine needs to first read the data before it can operate on it.
 (If you want to see some examples of what the Dataset API can do, check out the two previous posts on datasets with Arrow: [Part 1]({% post_url 2022-08-22-arrow-dataset-creation %}), and [Part 2]({% post_url